peptides_direct

 What a Certificate of Analysis really tells you, the difference between a manufacturer CoA and an independent test, and the full safety panel we now run at Liquilabs.

 A research peptide is only as good as the evidence behind it.
 The single most important document for that is the Certificate of Analysis (CoA), the lab report for a specific batch.
 But not every CoA says the same thing, and most cover less than buyers assume.
-This article explains what a CoA actually proves, where its limits lie, and what we have recently started commissioning ourselves on top: an independent test at Liquilabs in Prague, verifiable online.
+This article explains what a CoA actually proves, where its limits lie, the independent third-party tests some of our batches already carry beyond that, and what we have recently started commissioning ourselves on top: an independent test at Liquilabs in Czechia, verifiable online.

 TL;DR: What this is about